core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   Upon receiving the Reset message above, P2 terminates the KUDOS execution E2 where it acts as initiator.

-In the following sections, 'Comb(a,b)' denotes the byte concatenation of two CBOR byte strings, where the first one has value 'a' and the second one has value 'b'.
-That is, Comb(a,b) = bstr .cbor a \| bstr .cbor b, where \| denotes byte concatenation.

 ### Forward Message Flow {#ssec-derive-ctx-client-init}

 {{fig-message-exchange-client-init}} shows an example of KUDOS run in the forward message flow, i.e., with the client acting as KUDOS initiator.

+In the example, 'Comb(a,b)' denotes the byte concatenation of two CBOR byte strings, where the first one has value 'a' and the second one has value 'b'.
+That is, Comb(a,b) = bstr .cbor a \| bstr .cbor b, where \| denotes byte concatenation.

 ~~~~~~~~~~~
                      Client                  Server